Ledderhose disease treatment

 Anti inflammatory or anti- rheumatic: drugs to reduce pain and inflammation.

-Extra corporeal shockwaves: there is a trial going on in Germany to assess the effect of this treatment.
-It is not performed in th UK for Ledderhose (but is used for Plantar Fasciitis).
+Extra corporeal shockwaves: therehas been a trial in Germany to assess the effect of this treatment but the results were not encouraging for many patients.
+It is not performed in the UK for Ledderhose (but is used for Plantar Fasciitis).

 Imiquimod (a cream that softens lumps, sold under the brand name of Aldara) was being tried by several Ledderhose sufferers back in 2006, but we haven’t seen any mention of successful results, so it is probably ineffective for Ledderhose.